 Ganttic is all about visual resource planning.
 That’s why so many of you guys love Ganttic, right?
-You drag and drop Gantt charts.
-You color code your schedules.
-You use filters and timeline navigation to form different views and you use multiple views to get a complete picture.
-You generate reports to get a grasp on everything that’s going on while analyzing and optimizing each project and resource.
+You can drag and drop Gantt charts.
+You can color code your schedules.
+You can use filters and timeline navigation to form different views and you can use multiple views to get a complete picture.
+You can generate reports to get a grasp on everything that’s going on while analyzing and optimizing each project and resource.

-This is all great have you secretly been waiting for a visual reporting option as well?
+However, we think you have been secretly been waiting for a visual reporting option.
 Numbers are great for analyzing but sometimes you just want a quick overview at a glance.
-We’ve heard you.
-We’ve seen you.
+We hear you.
+We see you.
 And now we want to get graphic with you.
-You know...while reporting.
+You know…while reporting.

 As an example, we are going to generate a utilization chart for the development department to keep an eye on the short-term utilization.
 To do that, we are going to select resource utilization percentage from the chart values section and resource name from the chart data section.
 Since it’s a utilization chart for the development department, you might be tempted to choose the department from the chart data section but since we want to see the utilization of each member of the development team, we are choosing resource name, and adding a filter later.
 If you have selected the values and the data you need, select apply.

 Now, it’s time for filtering.
 Filtering works the same way as it has always worked.
 Just start typing the thing you need to find, and options will appear.
 Since we only want to see the utilization of the development team, we are going to filter out the department.
 Once done, select apply.

 The last step is choosing the time period for the report.
 Depending on the time period you would like to see, and the time interval you want the data to be grouped by, make your selections.
 Since we wanted to keep an eye on the utilization in the short run, we are going to select the current week and the next week, and we’ll set the time interval to a day.
 Again, make sure to click on ‘Apply’ once you are done.